Hixie/isd/servers/src/systems-server/README.md

 It is an error if the server sends a physical asset, or an asset with any other feature, as a child of an `fcMessageBoard`.

+It is an error if the server sends an `fcMessageBoard` feature for an asset whose class is not known.

 #### `fcMessage` (0x0D)